-Key Components of an Intercom System Main Unit
+Intercom System in Egypt Main Unit

-- Microphone: Captures the user’s voice for transmission to other units.
+- Microphone: Captures the user’s voice for transmission to other units within the system.

 - Control Buttons: Used to adjust volume, mute, or select target units for communication.